crweiner/hacktoberfest-swag-list/README.md

 - **How to sign up**: Check out [Milvus website](https://milvus.io/hacktoberfest-2021/) for more details.
 - **Issues**: [Milvus code](https://github.com/milvus-io/milvus/issues?q=is%3Aopen+is%3Aissue+label%3AHacktoberfest), [Milvus documentation](https://github.com/milvus-io/milvus-docs/issues?q=is%3Aopen+is%3Aissue+label%3Ahacktoberfest), [Milvus Golang API reference](https://github.com/milvus-io/milvus-sdk-go/issues?q=is%3Aopen+is%3Aissue+label%3AHACKTOBERFEST)
 - **Notes**: Check out [Milvus website](https://milvus.io/hacktoberfest-2021/) for more details.

+#### **Supabase** (Unnamed swag, possibly t-shirt)

+- **Requirements**: Join their Discord server, build a new open-source project with Supabase or contribute to one of our supabase-community projects that have the hacktoberfest topic and submit your contribution by Oct 10, 2021.
+- **Swag**: Some limited edition Supabase swag, possibly t-shirt based on reward from last year.
+- **How to sign up**: Join their [Discord server](https://discord.gg/bnncdqgBSS)
+- **Notes**: More details can be found [here](https://supabase.io/blog/2021/09/28/supabase-hacktoberfest-hackathon-2021)

 ---